How to Alphabetize (Sort)

 A - Right-click any item in a list and then click on Sort by Name.

-Well, I do have several lists of favorite websites, but, like Frank Sinatra, I've done it
+Well, I do have several lists of favorite websites, but I do it the easy way.
+Here's how:

 As an example, I have a Folder on my Desktop called Tech News, which contains links to a number of sites with